 - ½ cup chopped walnuts toast them if you’d like for more flavor

-- ¾ cup sweetened whipped cream optional
+- ¾ cup heavy cream optional

 Instructions